Title IX (United States Education Amendments of 1972)

 Title IX Coordinator

 The College Sexual Misconduct Policy shall apply to conduct that occurs on college premises, at college- sponsored activities, and to off-campus conduct that adversely affects the college community and/or the pursuit of its objectives.
-All reports of sexual misconduct will be handled by the Assistant Dean of Students:
+All reports of sexual misconduct will be handled by the Dean of Student Services: